ajh/safit/README.md

   $ safit notify MESSAGE

-this will send MESSAGE to growl.
+This will send MESSAGE to growl.

   $ long_running_job.sh; safit notify done

-this will send "done" to growl when long_running_job.sh is done.
+This will send "done" to growl when long_running_job.sh is done.

 ## exec